capaj/vscode-standardjs-snippets/README.md

 # vscode-standardjs-snippets

 originally forked from https://github.com/gaboesquivel/atom-standardjs-snippets, but we've added couple more.
-Also these are not using special characters because vscode doesn't like them in the snippets.
+Also these are not using special characters because vscode doesn't accept them in the snippets.

 ## Standard JavaScript Snippets for Visual studio code

-A collection of ES6 snippets for faster JavaScript development in [Atom Editor](https://atom.io/).
+A collection of ES6 snippets for faster JavaScript development in [Visual studio Code](https://code.visualstudio.com/).

 This collection is complementary to [atom/language-javascript](https://github.com/atom/language-javascript).
 It's based on [extrabacon/atom-turbo-javascript](https://github.com/extrabacon/atom-turbo-javascript) and it enforces [standardjs code style](http://standardjs.com/).